ZebMcKayhan/WireguardManager/README.md

 ```

 **IPv6 - setup with dynamic IPv6**
-Note: Despite my best effort I cant seem to get ipv6 ULA packages from wg21 to be forwarded to wan port.
-The package reaches the firewall PREROUTING Chain but it never reaches the FORWARD chain so during routing the package disapears (altough "ip -6 route get 2600:: from fc00:192:168:100::2 iif wg21" provides a perfectly good route).
+Note: Despite my best effort I cant seem to get ipv6 ULA packets from wg21 to be forwarded to wan port.
+The packet reaches the firewall PREROUTING Chain but it never reaches the FORWARD chain so during routing the packet disapears (altough "ip -6 route get 2600:: from fc00:192:168:100::2 iif wg21" provides a perfectly good route).
 If anyone reading this figures out why, please post in snbforum (link on top of page) or pm me here on github.

 Special thanks to SNB-Forum member @archiel for testing this out.

 Wireguard dont work with dynamic ip.
 The peer address needs to be static, so if you have a dynamic WAN IPv6 we will have to revert to NAT6 and use a local IPv6 for the wg21 server peer and the devices.
 From been using this some time I have not really found any real penalty for this, but surely there are people in the IPv6 community that disapproves of this.
 On a comforting note, ASUS is doing the same in their setup already.
 This requires you to have a Firmware of atleast 386.4 or later.

 The proper way of doing this would be to generate yourself an ipv6 ULA address range.
-However, the current firmware in our ASUS routers wont route this to wan, packages wont even reach the place where we typically changes its source address.
+However, the current firmware in our ASUS routers wont route this to wan, packets wont even reach the place where we typically changes its source address.
 So we need to think of something else.
 It has also been found that most devices are reluctant of using ipv6 ULA addresses.
 They rather use ipv4 instead which also means we need to use something else.
 Since there are no other reserved addresses we will have to make it up.
 1) look at https://www.iana.org/assignments/ipv6-unicast-address-assignments/ipv6-unicast-address-assignments.xhtml and https://www.iana.org/assignments/ipv6-address-space/ipv6-address-space.xhtml to find an address space not assigned, but it cant start with fc, fd, fe or ff.
 2) use your isp assignement, which means the address you have right now.
 We will use NAT6 anyway so it will still work when your address is changed.
 3) generate an ULA (Enter wgm command "ipv6 ula" and it generates it for you) then change the 2 first letters to something not used, like aa (proposed).